bilal-amjad-dev/terraform-aws-lambda/README.md

 - This is the core resource that defines your serverless function, including its code, execution role, runtime, and handler information.

+Prerequisites:

+- access key and secret key
+- terraform installed
+- vs code

+Note: My region is 'ap-south-1a', so you can choose of your choice.

 Project Structure
 For this example, we'll maintain a clean project structure:
 ```bash